nCoda/lychee/description.rst

 =================================

-Although signalling systems are conventionally used for event-driven programming, and they will indeed be used for that in Lychee, they will also control flow through the program during non-interactive use.
-Another way to say this: whether run continuously with an event loop, or in a "one-shot" context through the commandline interface, the ``lychee.signals`` module is responsible for managing control flow through the program.
+Although signalling systems are conventionally used for event-driven programming, and they will indeed be used for that in Lychee, they will also manage control flow through Lychee during one-shot use.
+Another way to say this: whether run continuously with an event loop, or in a single-action context through the commandline interface, the ``lychee.signals`` module is responsible for managing how control flows through the program.

-The idea is that several "workflows" will be defined, with a corresponding set of signals.
-Other modules will be required to follow a signal specification, so that ``signals`` will know how to interact with them.

-Undoubtedly, this may potentially cause problems in terms of cyclic execution and the like: what if *both* updating the MEI file and updating LilyPond output files cause a commit, and triggering a commit causes the LilyPond and MEI files to be updated?
-So we'll have to think carefully about how to design control flow through our signals, and how to eliminate potentially ambiguous and cyclic workflows.
+The idea is to define a set of moments through the three-step workflow outlined above, with enough detail that all required functionality can be triggered by, and will be able to trigger, relevant signals.

+All Lychee modules will be required to follow a signal specification, so that the ``signals`` module acts as a central point of coordinated interaction between the modules.
+This will account for the situation where, for example, two different functions must be run before progressing to the next step in a workflow, but the order in which they are run is neither important nor deterministic.

+Undoubtedly, we will have to design our workflow signals and the ``signals`` module carefully to eliminate the possibility of a cyclic workflow.

 One of the additional requirements for the ``signals`` module is to integrate cleanly and effectively with other similar mechanisms.
 The most important concerns will be whatever mechanisms are used by Frescobaldi (PyQt4 signals) and nCoda (???).
-For nCoda, we should first try to use ``signals`` itself as the single signalling mechanism, but I expect we'll have to complement it by interacting with a JavaScript-specific signalling library.
-In both cases however, Lychee's ``signals`` module should act as the overall controller, so that other signalling mechanisms will simply serve as connection points between Lychee's client applications and Lychee itself.
+For nCoda, we should first try to use ``signals`` itself as the single signalling mechanism, but I expect we'll have to complement it with a JavaScript-specific signalling library.
+In both cases, Lychee's ``signals`` module should act as the overall controller for Lychee-related moments, leaving the other signalling mechanisms to serve as connection points between Lychee's client applications and Lychee itself.

 Signals-and-Slots: Description
 ------------------------------